 We also have some graphical explanations

 of the basics of the game.
 We have a very useful section on

-Snookers, produced by Roy Slater, describing the various snooker situations
+Snookers, with images produced by Steve Camp of Shropshire, describing the various snooker situations

 that can occur.